eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Demonstrated experience in successful team and performance management
 	- Demonstrated experience in designing business strategy and successful execution of the same
 	- Have prior experience in designing innovation strategy with organization wide impact
-	- Have minimum 10 patents/ international publications in high impact factor journals like NeurIPS, IEEE, etc
+	- Have minimum 10 patents/ international publications in high impact factor journals like ***NeurIPS, IEEE***, etc
 	- Shows a combined experience in both research and business field
 	- Startup experience is advantageous and highly desirable
 + skill set: